FBI asks to interview Hunter Biden ex-associate Bobulinski, Senate committee says

 WHO IS TONY BOBULINSKI, HUNTER BIDEN'S FORMER BUSINESS ASSOCIATE?

-The Senate Homeland Security and Governmental Affairs Committee and the Senate Finance Committee have been investigating Hunter Biden's business dealings and said their interview with Bobulinski, which was scheduled for Friday morning, has been postponed.
+The Senate Homeland Security Committee and the Senate Finance Committee, which have been investigating Hunter Biden's business dealings, said their interview with Bobulinski scheduled for Friday morning was postponed.

 “I appreciate that the FBI has a job to do, and I am glad they are finally taking an interest in these concerning financial matters that our Committees have been investigating for months," Sen. Ron Johnson, chairman of the Senate Homeland Security Committee, said.